aerosock/morning-weather-cast/README.md

 # morning-weather-cast
 accesible at https://aerosock.github.io/morning-weather-cast/

-just a simple web that parses weather from https://open-meteo.com/
+a simple web that parses geographical coordinates of cities from https://open-meteo.com/en/docs/geocoding-api and passes that to this weather api https://open-meteo.com/en/docs

 credit to https://www.flaticon.com/ for the icons